 With just a little backdrop on this cuisine, I will proceed on how I went about selecting the dish I finally did.
 Infact this state was one of the last ones to be made.
 The seven NE states have given all of us such a scare, with the scarcity of vegetarian options for us to make.
 And what little we found on the net, wasn't really reliable.

 I was looking hard to select something that might fall under my chosen category.
 Well this cuisine, did seem to have a pancake and a special rice dish- Khura or Gyapa - Khazi.
 However reading on how these are prepared, made it very clear that I can't even attempt those at home.

-, did I find a dish that I could right away make.
+Finally, when I was reading on Tawang Cuisine, did I find a dish that I could right away make.
 I read about the Losar Festival.
-I researched further and read more on this festival.
+I researched further and read more about this festival.

-is the Tibetan word for “new year” and is celebrated by Buddhists Worldwide.
-The Buddhist population in Arunachal Pradesh, Sikkim, Himachal and Ladakh in Kashmir celebrates this festival in India.
+Losar is the Tibetan word for "new year" and is celebrated by Buddhists Worldwide.
+The Buddhist population in Arunachal Pradesh, Sikkim, Himachal, and Ladakh in Kashmir celebrates this festival in India.

-So from this I checked out Khapse, the fried biscuit that finds an important place during the Losar festival.
-I referred this site for more details on making this fried biscuits and the importance is in making it in different shapes.
-There are couple of other interesting videos.
-I just struck to this and made it for snacks.
+So from this, I checked out Khapse, the fried biscuit that finds an important place during the Losar festival.
+I referred to this site for more details on making these fried biscuits and the importance is in making them in different shapes.
+There are a couple of other interesting videos.
+I just stuck to this and made it for snacks.